yhsure/blog/content/thoughts/friendship.md

 adrienne maree brown described relationships like a spiderweb—diaphanous yet strong, thick yet porous.
 “A web allows things to fall through, like a sieve,” she said.
 “Some things are not meant to be caught.”

+_“Love is the quality of attention we pay to things,”_ poet J.D.
+McClatchy wrote in his beautiful meditation on [the contrast and complementarity of love and desire](https://www.themarginalian.org/2018/04/26/j-d-mcclatchy-love-speaks-its-name/)

 Related: [Tribe flourishing](thoughts/tribe%20flourishing.md)

 ## Overoptimization